rushabhkhandhar/VisuQuant/README.md

 ### `screener/` (Vectorized Stock Screening)
 The foundational quantitative filtering layer that scans the entire market (500 symbols) to find high-probability setups *before* they are sent to the Vision AI.
 - **`pipeline/run_daily_screen.py`**: The orchestrator for the screener.
-It applies sequential filtering: Liquidity -> Stage 1 (Minervini VCP Template with dynamic ATR percentile thresholds) -> Stage 2 (Trigger Layer for active setups like Bollinger Breakout or Engulfing).
+It applies sequential filtering: Liquidity -> Stage 1 (Minervini VCP Template with dynamic ATR percentile thresholds) -> Stage 1.5 (Fundamental Quality filtering via Screener.in) -> Stage 2 (Trigger Layer for active setups like Bollinger Breakout or Engulfing).
 It also runs a market regime check on the NIFTY500 to dynamically tag the macro environment (Trending Up, Trending Down, or Choppy).
 - **`pipeline/handoff.py`**: Packages the strictly validated signals (trigger type, composite score, regime, and quantitative metrics) into a VisuQuant payload and pipes them directly into the generative Chart Capture workflow.
 - **`pipeline/backtest.py`**: Contains strict statistical significance tests, including placebo/shuffle loops and walk-forward block validation, to ensure that the alpha of any trigger logic is durable and not curve-fitted.
 - **`screens/trigger_layer.py`**: The specific pattern matching logic (Bollinger Squeeze breakouts, Bullish Engulfing, MA Pullback Bounce) that accepts dynamic active/disabled rules based on the current regime playbook.
 - **`indicators/core.py`**: High-performance, pure vectorized functions for SMA, EMA, ATR, Bollinger Bands, RSI, MACD, and Swing Detection using `pandas-ta` and `scipy`.
 Actively excludes circuit days to prevent distorted readings.
+- **`screens/fundamental_quality.py`**: A robust techno-funda filter that evaluates Earnings Growth (YoY), Profitability (ROE/ROCE), and Institutional Accumulation to drop low-quality companies before technical triggers are fired.
 - **`config.py`**: Holds strategy thresholds (liquidity, ATR, BB lookbacks) and the core `REGIME_STRATEGIES` dictionary that dynamically maps trigger patterns to the Bullish, Bearish, or Choppy market environments.

 ### `data/` (Acquisition & Fetching)
 - **`nse_fetcher.py`**: Handles live market data scraping from NSE Bhavcopy and implements highly-optimized caching for massive historical lookbacks.
 It also exposes the `get_ohlcv` wrapper that serves clean data to the screener, automatically flagging circuit limits and corporate action gaps.
+- **`screener_in_client.py`**: Uses asynchronous Playwright automation to scrape real-time financial tables (P&L, Quarters, Investors) directly from Screener.in to fuel the Stage 1.5 fundamental filter.
 - **`scraper.py`**: Playwright headless browser automation to capture interactive TradingView charts as base64 images.
 - **`news_fetcher.py`**: Fetches the latest corporate announcements (targeting "Outcome of Board Meeting", "Financial Results", and "Earnings Call Transcripts") from the NSE.
 It also aggregates the latest top 5 headlines from Google News RSS.
 It leverages **Gemini 3.6 Flash** (via direct REST API, with graceful degradation to 3.5-flash-lite on 429/503 errors) to strictly extract structured JSON containing **Short-Term POV** and **Long-Term POV**.